-If you or a loved one have been bitten by a stray dog, then we know this can be especially shocking – you might be worried that the dog is carrying a disease such as rabies or tetanus.
+If you or a loved one have been bitten by a stray dog, we know this can be especially shocking.
+As well as your actual injuries you might be worried that the dog is carrying a disease such as rabies or tetanus.

 You might also be feeling unsure whether you can claim because the dog doesn’t have an owner.
 Even if the owner of the dog can’t be found, you may be able to make a claim through the Criminal Injuries Compensation Authority (CICA).

-Your compensation can also help to make up for the psychological impacts of the attack, and the effects your injury has had on your social life, family and hobbies.
+Your compensation can also help to make up for the psychological impact of the attack, and the effects your injury has had on your social life, family and hobbies.

 The amount of compensation you receive depends on the nature and seriousness of your injury, and the impact it has had on your life.
 Early in the process it might be difficult to estimate how much injury compensation you may receive.
 According to estimates based on current injury compensation guidelines: